-The employee will be notified in writing of the allegations to be answered (plus any documentary evidence) before the disciplinary hearing.
+The employee will be notified in writing of the allegations to be answered (plus any documentary evidence) 15 working days before the disciplinary hearing.

-- 4.2 The Trust will give a minimum of 5 working days' notice of a disciplinary hearing.
-Supporting documents (the investigation report and witness statements) will be provided at this stage to the employee. - 4.3 The employee must make every effort to attend a disciplinary hearing and failure to attend, without good reason may be treated as misconduct in itself.
-If the employee fails to attend without good reason, or if he/she is persistently unable to do so (for example for health reasons), the Trust may have to take a decision, in their absence based on the available evidence. - 4.4 At any disciplinary hearing or appeal hearing the employee will have the right to put forward his/her case.
+- 4.2 The Trust will give a minimum of 15 working days' notice of a disciplinary hearing.
+Supporting documents (the investigation report and witness statements) will be provided at this stage to the employee. - 4.3 The employee must make every effort to attend a disciplinary hearing.
+If the employee fails to attend without good reason, or if he/she is unable to do so (for example for health reasons), the Trust may have to take a decision, in their absence based on the available evidence. - 4.4 At any disciplinary hearing or appeal hearing the employee and / or their representative will have the right to put forward his/her case.
 The Trust will only consider evidence presented by the employee which is relevant to the allegations.
-Such evidence must be provided to the Trust at least five full working day before the disciplinary hearing or appeal. - 4.5 The Trust shall be entitled to manage the time and resources allocated to a disciplinary matter including managing the time of a disciplinary hearing and allocating time within a disciplinary hearing.
-This may result in limiting the amount of time allocated to the parties to present their cases, but the employee should be given sufficient time to ensure a fair process is undertaken. - 4.6 After the hearing, the employee may be notified after a short adjournment or they will be written to with details of the outcome. - the decision and the reasons shall be communicated in writing to the employee. - an employee will be advised of his/her right of appeal and how to exercise that right.
+The committee will consider if the evidence was relevant when it is in 'closed session' following the main hearing.
+Such evidence must be provided to the Trust at least five full working days before the disciplinary hearing or appeal. - 4.5 The Trust shall be entitled to manage the time and resources allocated to a disciplinary matter including managing the time of a disciplinary hearing and allocating time within a disciplinary hearing.
+This may result in limiting the amount of time allocated to the parties to present their cases, but the employee should be given sufficient time to ensure a fair process is undertaken.
+The chair of the hearing will run the meetings in a considerate manner. - 4.6 After the hearing, the employee may be notified after a short adjournment or they will be written to with details of the outcome. - the decision and the reasons shall be communicated in writing to the employee. - an employee will be advised of his/her right of appeal and how to exercise that right.